KotlinNLP/SyntaxDecoder/README.md

-# TransitionSystems
+# SyntaxDecoder

-TransitionSystems is a generalized transition-based parsing framework designed to simplify the development of statistical transition-based dependency parsers.
+SyntaxDecoder is a generalized transition-based parsing framework designed to simplify the development of statistical transition-based dependency parsers.

-TransitionSystems is part of [KotlinNLP](http://kotlinnlp.com/ "KotlinNLP").
+SyntaxDecoder is part of [KotlinNLP](http://kotlinnlp.com/ "KotlinNLP").

 ## Introduction

-TransitionSystems provides a unified framework to describe *states* as well as a set of *transitions* that lead the system from one state to the next.
+SyntaxDecoder provides a unified framework to describe *states* as well as a set of *transitions* that lead the system from one state to the next.
 It allows to compare various transition-based algorithms from both a theoretical and empirical perspective.

-The package includes well-known transition systems (e.g. ArcStandard, ArcHybrid, EasyFirst) but also previously unstudied systems.
-Different types of oracle (*static*, *non-deterministic*, *dynamic*) are implemented for each of them.
+The package includes well-known transition systems (e.g. ArcStandard, ArcHybrid, EasyFirst) but also novel unstudied systems.
+Different types of oracle (*static*, *non-deterministic*, *dynamic*) are implemented for some of them.